Dirt Diggers Digest Guide to Strategic Corporate Research

 Companies are like people: they need relationships to survive.
 These include, for example, relationships with those who buy the firm’s products, those who invest in the company and those who lend it money.
 When you are involved in a corporate campaign against a company, chances are that you will end up intervening in these relationships in some way, since this is often the most effective way to get a corporation’s attention and persuade it to abandon socially irresponsible policies.

-A. PARENT COMPANY/SUBSIDIARIES
+A. PARENT COMPANIES AND SUBSIDIARIES

 If you are researching a large company, there is a good chance that it has subsidiaries or is itself a subsidiary of a larger corporation.
 This is vital information for any campaign.